 In Faulkner’s Sound and Fury, one finds the concept of “asking for it”, but Faulkner uses a different phrase: “trying yourself”.
 When Luster is taking care of Benjy (the retarded man), Dilsey blames Luster for mistreating Benjy.
 Dilsey tells Luster: “I’m going to get Versh to take a stick to you when he comes home.
 You just trying yourself.
 You been doing it all day.”7 Another English phrase that means roughly the same thing is “looking for trouble.”

 Does every language contain such phrases?
 I asked my wife if Chinese contains such a phrase and she said yes, “???? (zi4 zhao3 ma2 fan, looking for trouble for yourself).”
 Man doesn’t always seek what’s useful and enjoyable, man has a strong self-destructive tendency, a strong tendency to “look for trouble”, to “ask for it,” to “play the giddy goat.”
 Hence there must be similar expressions in many languages.

 Marie-Louise von Franz, a disciple of Jung, says that one of the surest ways to “get possessed and fall into evil” is to have “infantile daring.”
 In her study of evil, Shadow and Evil in Fairy Tales, von Franz writes,

-Frevel is related to the word “frivolous”.
+The German word frevel is related to the English word “frivolous”.
 In earlier times, frevel meant blasphemy — spitting in church, for example.
 In even earlier times (primitive times), frevel meant “going beyond a respectful attitude towards the numinous powers.”9 Though frevel may look like courage, Von Franz says it’s “infantile daring.”
 She says that one of the surest ways to “get possessed and fall into evil” is to be a freveller, to have “infantile daring.”